 To achieve our aims we offer:

-- Proven standards of academic success over a long period of time.
-However we constantly strive to further improve our academic success for the benefit of our students
+- proven standards of academic success over a long period of time where we constantly strive to further improve our academic success for the benefit of our students

-- Enrichment through many extracurricular opportunities both in this country and abroad
+- enrichment through many extracurricular opportunities both in this country and globally

 We expect from our students:

-- A commitment from each child to work to their highest standard and to make the progress which their ability suggests
+- a commitment from each student to work to their highest standard and to make the progress which their ability suggests

-- The ability to recognise what is right and wrong and respect for the rules of the school and our society as a whole.
-To understand the consequences of behaviour and actions
+- the ability to recognise what is right and wrong and respect for the rules of the school and our society as a whole and understand the consequences of behaviour and actions

 Specifically, the curriculum is intended to help young people to: